Situated: Mountain ranges (Andes) south of Peru

 - Train: Regular service Puno – Cusco 384 Km.

-The rainy season begins in November and ends in March, the time when the mountains are covered green.
+The rainy season begins in November and ends in March, when the mountains are covered with lush greenery.

-Between June and July it is common for the climate to be icy and chilly, with an “intense cold” when snow is reported in the surrounding areas.
+Between June and July, it is common for the climate to be icy and chilly.
+During the day, the sun can keep the temperatures quite warm, but when the sun sets, Cusco is chilly.
+Sometimes, there is an “intense cold” when snow is reported in the surrounding areas.
+However, snow is rare in Cusco itself.